Austin Idol: World Wide Wrestling Federation (1973–1974)

-In March 1973, McCord joined Vincent J. McMahon's northeastern United States-based World Wide Wrestling Federation where he adopted the new persona of "Iron" Mike McCord and was given Lou Albano as his manager.
+In March 1973, McCord joined Vincent J. McMahon's northeastern United States-based World Wide Wrestling Federation, where he adopted the new persona of "Iron" Mike McCord and was given Lou Albano as his manager.
 In July 1973, McCord faced Chief Jay Strongbow in a memorable match in Madison Square Garden in New York City.
 As Strongbow applied a sleeper hold to McCord, Albano interfered by smashing a cast on Strongbow's forehead; McCord was disqualified, but Strongbow was cut wide open by Albano's blows.
 During his stint in the WWWF, McCord wrestled primarily in the mid-card, although he (unsuccessfully) challenged Pedro Morales for the WWWF Championship on several occasions.
-McCord remained with the WWWF until January 1974, when he left for Florida due to disliking the cold weather in the northeast.
+McCord remained with the WWWF until January 1974, when he left for Florida due to disliking the colder weather in the northeast.

 Florida and Georgia; plane crash (1974–1975, 1977)

 Upon returning to Florida in January 1974, McCord resumed wrestling for Championship Wrestling from Florida, this time as "The Super Texan", a masked heel allied with Dusty Rhodes.
 McCord was unmasked in March 1974 after losing a "mask versus beard match" to Jos LeDuc.
 In summer 1974, McCord began wrestling for Georgia Championship Wrestling as Mike McCord.
 He competed in Georgia until losing a loser leaves town match to Harley Race in November 1974, returning to Florida later that month.

 On February 20, 1975, McCord and wrestlers Gary Hart and Bobby Shane were passengers on a Cessna 182 Skylane piloted by wrestler Buddy Colt between Miami and Tampa.
 While attempting to land at Peter O. Knight Airport in foggy conditions, Colt crashed into Tampa Bay.
 Shane was killed in the crash and the other wrestlers injured, with McCord sustaining two broken ankles, several broken ribs, and severe lacerations to his feet.
 McCord was inactive for several months while rehabilitating.
 Later that year, McCord wrestled a handful of matches for Georgia Championship Wrestling, some of them as the masked "Super A" - briefly holding the NWA Georgia Heavyweight Championship - before going on hiatus for the next two years.
 Following the accident, McCord reportedly developed a fear of flying, which led him to largely restrict his future wrestling career to the Mid-South.
 His return from injury led Pro Wrestling Illustrated to name him its "Most Inspirational Wrestler of the Year" for 1975.

 In July 1977, McCord wrestled a handful of matches for Championship Wrestling from Florida before once again going on hiatus.
 By this point, McCord's weight had increased to 300 lbs.